cpinnix/commanderpowerlevel/README.md

 ##### 5

-Commanders leveld in the fives are highly janky and experimental.
+Commanders in the fives are highly janky and experimental.
 These commanders should:

-- Be playing around with mechanic or play patterns.
+- Be playing around with mechanics.
 - Not winning like crazy.

 Examples: